osmlab/maproulette/README.md

 Also make sure you have Postgis 2.0+.
 Ubuntu does not offer Postgis 2.0+ yet as part of their packages, see [here](http://trac.osgeo.org/postgis/wiki/UsersWikiInstall) for guidance.

+If you want to install the latest PostgreSQL and PostGIS from packages for a non-LTS version of Ubuntu, [this](http://askubuntu.com/a/289388/23679) may help.

 ### OSX

 [See installation with Homebrew](https://gist.github.com/mvexel/5526126)